loborec/astro/README.md

 php-astro
 ===========

-Class Astro is small collection of the astronomical functions written in php.
+Astro is small collection of the astronomical functions written in php.

 This class is based on the works: